Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Entanglement of Distant Modes

 \section{Entanglement of Distant Modes}

-CV cluster states can be used to generate entanglement between distant CV modes via quadrature measurements on other modes in the network~\cite{WeedbrookRMP2012GaussianQI, GuPRA2009}.
+CV cluster states can be used to generate entanglement between distant CV modes through quadrature measurements on other modes in the network~\cite{WeedbrookRMP2012GaussianQI, GuPRA2009}.
 A displacement measurement $M_x$ on a selected mode removes that mode from the cluster.
-A momentum measurement $M_{p}$, while eliminating the measured mode, preserves the correlations between its neighbors.
-We consider the measurement scheme illustrated in Fig.~\ref{fig5}(a) for a quantum network of $N$ mechanical resonators ($2N$ mechanical modes).
-In this protocol, displacement measurements are performed on the upper mechanical modes $b_n$ ($n\in[1,N]$), while momentum measurements are performed on the lower mechanical modes $b_m$ ($m\in [N+2,\,(2N-1)]$).
-These measurements remove the upper modes from the cluster but preserve the correlations linking the two remaining modes, $b_{N+1}$ and $b_{2N}$, thereby entangling them~\cite{ZhangPRA2006}.
-The covariance matrix of the modes $b_{N+1}$ and $b_{2N}$ after these measurements can be derived following the procedure outlined in Appendix~\ref{appendix:e}.
-From this covariance matrix, we evaluate the logarithmic negativity $E_{\rm N}$ as a quantitative measure of their entanglement~\cite{VidalPRA2002}.
-Figure~\ref{fig5}(b) shows $E_{\rm N}$ as a function of the squeezing parameter $r$ for several values of $\alpha$ in the absence of damping.
-The entanglement increases with both $r$ and $\alpha$, reaching significant values even at moderate squeezing.
-Figure~\ref{fig5}(c) presents $E_{\rm N}$ versus $r$ in the presence of damping and thermal excitations at $\alpha=1$.
-Although damping reduces the magnitude of the entanglement, moderate values of $r$ and $\alpha$ still yield sizable entanglement.
-At finite temperature, however, small $r$ values fail to produce entanglement.
-These results demonstrate that distant mechanical modes in a phononic quantum network can be entangled through local quadrature measurements.
-As shown in previous studies~\cite{PaternostroPRA2009, WSonJModOptics2002}, such mechanical entanglement can be transferred to distant qubits that are not directly coupled.
-The CV cluster states realized in phononic quantum networks can therefore serve as a powerful resource for generating and distributing entanglement across remote quantum nodes.
+In contrast, a momentum measurement $M_p$ removes the measured mode while preserving the correlations between its neighboring modes.
+We consider the measurement scheme illustrated in Fig.~\ref{fig6}(a) for a quantum network of $N$ mechanical resonators ($2N$ mechanical modes).
+In this protocol, displacement measurements are performed on the upper mechanical modes $b_n$ ($n\in[1,N]$), while momentum measurements are performed on the lower mechanical modes $b_m$ ($m\in[N+2,\,(2N-1)]$).
+These measurements remove the upper modes from the cluster while preserving the correlations between the two remaining modes, $b_{N+1}$ and $b_{2N}$, thereby generating entanglement between them~\cite{ZhangPRA2006}.
+The covariance matrix of the modes $b_{N+1}$ and $b_{2N}$ after the measurements can be derived following the procedure outlined in Appendix~\ref{appendix:g}.
+From the resulting covariance matrix, we evaluate the logarithmic negativity $E_{\rm N}$ as a quantitative measure of the entanglement between the two modes~\cite{PlenioPRL2005, VidalPRA2002}.